Key takeaways

 Improved security and convenience with new features

 Younger generations have grown up in a world where technology and the internet are everywhere.
-The best intercoms today have made the internet a core part of their functionality.
+Today’s best intercoms have made the internet a core part of their functionality.

-These modern intercoms let tenants swipe to open doors with their smartphones, see who’s requesting access through a video call, and assign virtual keys to their guests.
-Altogether, today’s intercoms are more powerful and enhance both security and convenience at buildings.
+These modern intercoms let tenants swipe to open doors with their smartphones, see who’s requesting access through a video call, and assign Visitor Passes to their guests.
+Altogether, today’s intercoms are more powerful and enhance building security and convenience.

 Adding the tech-powered features of a modern apartment video intercom benefits you as much as it benefits your residents.
 The right upgraded intercom system makes smooth, intuitive access control an amenity of its own.
-You’ll be able to command higher rent prices because you’re offering a greater number of features.
+You’ll be able to command higher rent prices because you’re offering more features.

 Integration of your intercom with other building systems

-In today’s internet-connected world, an old analog intercom system hinders building management and operations.
+An old analog intercom system hinders building management and operations in today’s internet-connected world.

 Installing a modern intercom system means you can integrate it with other systems you use in your building, like smart locks and your property management software.

-For example, when you integrate your intercom with your property management software, you can ensure that your intercom automatically updates whenever you make changes to your rent roll.
+For example, when you integrate your intercom with your property management software, you can ensure that your intercom automatically updates whenever you change your rent roll.
 As a result, staff will no longer have to spend their valuable time on tedious manual data entry.

 What’s the easiest way to retrofit my intercom?